MENU back

 • In the heart of town, discover R.J.
 Julia Booksellers, an example of an endangered species: the independent bookstore.
 Interact with authors and book lovers at one of more than 300 events held here each year.

 • Stop into Madison Wine Exchange for advice on pairing a book with an equally enthralling red or white.
 On most winter Wednesdays, certified sommelier Joe Dolce leads themed tastings featuring entertaining commentary on six wines.
-Currently, they are offering curbside pick-up and online offers.

 • Dinner at Bar Bouchée is an opportunity to savor fine French cuisine without dressing up.